Iowa City, IA

 - Treated or painted lumber: regular garbage

-- Untreated: compost facility
+- Untreated: compost at the Compost Facility

 - Oil